Today’s donor is smart and wants something when she gives.

 - Trust that your organization deserves their support.
 It’s your job to build trust with the donor.
 Do the things you need to do to build trust – keep your word, be transparent, and share information.
 Show that your nonprofit is trustworthy.

-Now is a good time to evaluate the things you’re doing to build trust and show your appreciation.
-Improve on the things you’re doing to give your donors a good experience.
+Now is a good time to evaluate the things you’re doing to build trust and increase donor satisfaction.
+Improve on the things you’re doing to give your donors a good experience, being sensitive to what donors want.

 If all you do is take one step in the right direction, it’ll be worth it.
 Your donors will notice.
 And so will you.